mkostoevr/notes/perf.md

 # Default VS logarithmic offset tree performance

+Raw socket `write` + `read` of 1000 requests latency.
+Requests use unique incremental keys (0, 1, 2, ...).

 Options:
-- WAL off
+- WAL mode: none
-- unsigned PK
+- PK: unsigned
-- incremental unique key insertion/selection/replace/deletion
+- Dataset: monotonically incremental (1)

 **NOTE**: The difference in select qery is highly suspicious, the results are to be actualized.